 1. Don’t use your home office for non-business activities.

-2. Don't let family use your work devices to play games or for non-work activities.
+2. Don’t let your family use your work devices for gaming or non-work activities.

 3. Don’t keep pets in your home office when meeting clients there.

 Keep your work area free of distractions.
 It may sound nice to be able to watch your favorite reality show while you catch up on paperwork, but you run the risk of veering away from your important tasks.
 If children, family members or pets are coming in and out of your work area, it’s even harder to get work done.
-Also, don’t forget that the IRS requires a home office to be used exclusively and regularly as your principal place of business or as a meeting place for clients and customers in order to be claimed as an income tax deduction.
-Letting other family members use your work space can potentially disqualify it for a deduction.
+Also, don’t forget that the Internal Revenue Service (IRS) requires a home office to be used exclusively and regularly as your principal place of business or as a meeting place for clients and customers in order to be claimed as an income tax deduction.
+Letting other family members use your workspace can potentially disqualify it for a deduction.
 Contact the IRS or a qualified tax professional for more information.

-If you keep your financial and client information on an electronic device in your home work area, make sure that other family members understand that device is for business only.
-Remember, you are responsible for safeguarding your customers' sensitive information such as addresses, phone numbers and other private data.
-Letting family members use your work devices could give them access to this data, causing a possible breaches of customer privacy, or a relative might accidentally delete your important work files.
-Also, if a family member unintentionally infects your device with malware or viruses, your customer information could be stolen by hackers.
+If you keep your financial and client information on an electronic device in your home workspace, make sure other family members understand it is for business only.
+Remember, Notaries are responsible for safeguarding customers’ sensitive information such as addresses, phone numbers and other private data.
+Letting family members use your work devices could give them access to this data, causing a possible breach of customer privacy, or a relative might accidentally delete your important work files.
+Also, if a family member unintentionally infects your device with malware or viruses, hackers could steal your customer information.
 You may want to consider a good encryption program for your business records as a precaution.

-3. Don’t keep pets in your work area if meeting clients at your home for notarizations.
+3. Why should Notaries keep pets out of a work area when meeting clients for notarizations?

 Add your comment